• Europes biggest bike selection

 3. Specialized Power Comp

-The vast majority of mountain bike saddles, while they may not be labeled as men’s specific, are designed with men as their target audience.
-We chose our top three men’s mountain bike saddles because they come highly recommended by men, though, as ever, our favorites might not end up being your favorites.
+While most mountain bike saddles may not be labeled as men’s specific, they are designed with men as their target audience.
+We chose our top three men’s mountain bike saddles because they come highly recommended by men, though, as ever, our favorites might not be yours.

 WTB Volt Chromoly